Go to Rehab and Keep Your Job [How-To]

 Whether you decide on intensive treatment or something short-term, understand that you are embarking on a journey.
 You may feel a mix of emotions along the way, but know that it will pay off in the end.
 You can find healing in ways you never would have imagined, and without risking the security of your day-to-day life.

-Addiction cannot be solved alone, and the most courageous thing a person can do for themselves is to ask for help.
+To summarize, addiction cannot be solved alone, and the most courageous thing a person can do for themselves is to ask for help.
 If you or your loved one is ready to find treatment options, we can help.
-Please call us today to find out more about taking positive action toward your recovery.
+Please call us today at 706-480-8733 to find out more about taking positive action toward your recovery.

 By Meccah Muhammad